 Nin Harris is an SFF author and poet.
 In her day job she is a senior lecturer (permanent) with a focus on the Postcolonial Gothic, Anthropocene Studies, Memory Studies and Geocriticism.
 Nin writes Gothic fiction, cyberpunk, nerdcore post-apocalyptic fiction, baroque planetary romances and various other forms of hyphenated weird fiction.
 Nin’s publishing credits include: Beneath Ceaseless Skies, The Dark, Clarkesworld, Strange Horizons, Lightspeed, Uncanny and more.

 (You may visit her Amazon.com author page if you’re interested in purchasing any of the books or periodicals featuring her work)

 In her free time, Nin buries herself in books as though they aren’t a crucial part of her day job, language learning (Welsh, Greek, French and Latin for now, Tamil, Gaelic, Foochow and Sanskrit later on), music theory and practising both the classical guitar and piano.
-A music composer since childhood, she’s finally attaining the theory and structure needed as a music student so she can one day perhaps compose for a full orchestra.
+A music composer since childhood, she’s finally attaining the theory and structure needed as a music student.

 Primarily, Nin’s an intermediate classical guitarist and somewhere between a novice (for sight reading/theory) and intermediate (for composing by ear) as a pianist.
 She is always a classical guitarist first.